internet-sicherheit/eco-blockchain-governance/technical/0016-automated-verification-of-node-compliance/README.md

 Describes the automatic verification of nodes with a specific compliance.

 ## Motivation
 To operate a safe environment at all times, it is important that the nodes meet certain requirements.
-Since a manual process would be too time-consuming, an automation of Verified Nodes is very important.
-Thereby any compliance can be defined.
+Since a manual process would be too time-consuming, automation of Verified Nodes is very important.
+Thereby any compliance should be defined.

 ## Specification
-To enable verification, the following points would have to be present.
+To enable verification, the following points would have to be present:
 * Compliance guidelines
 * Observer
 * Verification routines